 ENA's Department of Course Operations at the National ENA office is responsible for approving, in advance, all TNCC courses and instructors and also monitoring the quality of the TNCC program.
 The Course Operations Department and TNCC International Faculty will serve as a resource as needed.

 Cost / Payment Policy

 A standard cost of $300.00 for the TNCC (2 day Course) is required in full at time of registering for the class.
 Note:Payment for the class is Non-refundable and Non-transferable.
 Successful completion of the course includes scoring a minimum of 80% or greater on the 50-item multiple choice examination and demonstrating all critical concepts and 70% of the total points in the evaluated skill station.
 If a student does not pass the TNCC Course, no refund will be provided, and no free re-takes allowed.
-In order to take the class again a non-passing fee of $225.00 is required in order to enroll in next available class.
+In order to take the class again a non-passing fee of $275.00 is required in order to enroll in next available class.
 Must be present in TNCC Class both days and testing attempted in order for discount fee to be applied. (a $25.00 discount applies only to the students that have attend the class and did not pass) Must use within 60 days from failed class.

 Organization of the TNCC Provider Course Manual

 TNCC (Provider) Course Content